mollyic/MRI_qa/mriqa/docs/arguments_dict.md

 python3 mriqa.py --s 1005 4005
 ```

-**Note:** these filters are additive, meaning any file not meeting one of these criteria will be excluded

-If no BIDS directories are found in the provided folder, a prompt to check the subdirectories will appear.
+**Note:** If no BIDS directories are found in the provided folder, a prompt to check the subdirectories will appear.

 ```
  No BIDS directories found in path/to/parent/folder